PatriziaPaggio/emojis_study/README.md

 # emojis_study

-This repository contains test material to do a stuydof emoji on twitter
+This repository contains test material to do a stuyd of emojis on twitter